 Piraeus is south of Athens on the gulf and serves as the city’s port.
 Many travelers find themselves entering Athens through Piraeus as they disembark their cruise ships.
 You’ll also have to port through Piraeus if you wish to take a boat to one of the many Greek Isles.
 And the port city is just a short metro ride to the heart of Athens.

 But Piraeus is a destination unto itself.
 Grab a coffee at an outdoor seaside cafe to check out the fancy yachts at the port of Zea, otherwise known as Pasalimani.
-The hilltop Castella neighborhood is worth a stroll for the beautiful neoclassical houses, the Prophet Elias church and the outdoor Veakeion theatre.
+The hilltop Castella neighborhood is worth a stroll for the beautiful neoclassical houses, the Prophet Elias church and the outdoor Veakeion theater.

 You can also catch plenty of culture in Piraeus.
 Catch a show at the historic Municipal Theater, visit the Hellenic Maritime Museum or drink in the beauty of one of many Greek Orthodox Churches in the city.
 Depending on your needs, Piraeus puts you right in between the Greek Isles and Athens, and it’s a beautiful place to visit on its own.

 Where to Stay in Piraeus